Sonnylin3083/Algorithm-Coursework/README.md

 # Algorithm-Coursework
-Group 43 Algorithm
 This repo will be deleted after handing in the coursework